-Steps Task Activities Step 1 Preparation for Based on country contextual analysis, Voice Kenya will provide calls for proposals. guidelines for themes and subjects that the Call for Proposals could focus upon.
+Steps Task Activities Step 1 Preparation for Based on country contextual analysis, Voice Kenya will calls for provide guidelines for themes and subjects that the Call for proposals.
+Proposals could focus upon.
 This process will be repeated on an annual basis for each subsequent call for proposals.
-Additionally, we now have a specific analytics tool, Power BI, that will deliver insights throughout the grant making process Step 2 Calls for proposals Advertising the Call for Proposals as approved (at least 6-weeks 1 for applicants to respond).
+Additionally, we now have a specific analytics tool, Power BI, that will deliver insights throughout the grant making process Step 2 Calls for Advertising the Call for Proposals as approved (at least 6- proposals weeks for applicants to respond).
 Outreach and communication activities will be designed to reach potential applicants including Voice target groups.
-Step 3 Support The application process should be viewed as a capacity building F - exercise and applicants should receive useful feedback after the application is assessed.
+Step 3 Support The application process should be viewed as a capacity building exercise and applicants should receive useful feedback after the application is assessed.
 Hivos Regional Offices will organise information session on the proposal using creative settings.
-Step 4 Screening Voice is designed as a competitive application-based grant- - making programme.
-Therefore, for an organisation to receive funding, it must submit an application, which will be reviewed using an open and transparent assessment method.
-Empowerment grant applications can be submitted in Kiswahili or English and in addition to submission of a written proposal, through audio and/or video.
-All other proposals need to be submitted in English.
-Voice will screen proposal applications against the eligibility and criteria requirements (six weeks for screening with extension depending on number of applications received).
-Apart from screening on the basis of eligibility, preliminary assessment of applicant capacity will be made.
-Site-visits may be undertaken as part of the screening process to ensure that applicants have minimum governance and accounting protocols and/or to review existing programming. anajor to review enisting programming.